 In the heart of the town is the Ayinger Bräustüberl.
-In warm weather the fun is all outside.
-But the restaurant’s wood paneled interior isn’t to be missed either.
-The staff are friendly and helpful.
+In warm weather, the fun is all outside.
+But the restaurant’s wood-paneled interior isn’t to be missed either.
+The staff is friendly and helpful.

 The food, traditional and hearty Bavarian fare, is delicious.
 The giant Schnitzel is no misnomer, it lives up to its promise.
 And be sure to leave room for dessert.
 The Apfelkucherl, fried apple slices covered in cinnamon and sugar, with vanilla ice cream is the perfect finish to any meal.

-The Biergarten and restaurant are popular and they can both get busy quick!
+The just-outside-of-Munich Biergarten and restaurant are popular and they can both get busy quickly!
 The place is a popular watering hole for cyclists.
 The activity and excitement add to the fun atmosphere.

 Ayinger Brästüberl, Münchener Str.
 2, 85653 Aying

 If you’re planning to visit a Biergarten in Munich (or two) and enjoy some of that famous Munich beer, your best bet is to make the city your home base to explore Bavaria and the surrounding area.